The Value of Writing in the Digital Age

 PV: When most people think of vertical writing surfaces, they think of whiteboards.
 Why is this, and what other options are there out there for writing surfaces?

-BL: Whiteboards are part of our earliest learning experiences.
-Most classrooms, from kindergarten–12th grade to higher education and corporate conference and training rooms use whiteboards.
-Some teachers still use a chalk surface, but most everyone in a traditional classroom settings uses a whiteboard as part of the learning experience.
+BL: Writing surfaces are part of our earliest learning experiences.
+Most classrooms, from kindergarten–12th grade to higher education, and corporate conference and training rooms use whiteboards.
+Some teachers still use a chalkboard, but most everyone in a traditional classroom settings uses a whiteboard as part of the learning experience.

 A “whiteboard” is a generic term, and as with most products, there are multiple options.
 Typical options include boards composed of glass, painted steel, melamine and CeramicSteel.